Alan-Cha/iter8-blog/custom-metric.md

 ### Next steps

 To learn more about Iter8 and how to run SLO validation and A/B(/n) experiments with your apps and ML models, take a look at our website [iter8.tools](https://iter8.tools).
 We have many [tutorials](https://iter8.tools/0.10/tutorials/load-test-http/basicusage/) as well as [documentation](https://iter8.tools/0.10/user-guide/topics/values/).
 If you need any help, you can find us on [Slack](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) and we'll happily answer any questions you have.
-In addition, we also have regular community meetings, on the 3rd Wednesday of every month from 11:00 AM – 12:00 PM EST/EDT ([calendar](https://calendar.google.com/calendar/embed?src=6ck3asgicl9jfgjhkqq1bogen4%40group.calendar.google.com&ctz=America%2FNew_York)).
-Hope to hear from you soon!